ym1085/TIL/Certification/aws/practitional/examtopics/51-100/README.md

 D. AWS Wavelength
 E. Amazon VPC

->
+> ✅

 <details>
 <summary>정답 보기</summary>
 <div markdown="1">
-정답은:
+정답은: B, C
 </div>
 </details>

 ## Question 93

 A company is operating several factories where it builds products.
 The company needs the ability to process data, store data, and run applications with local system interdependencies that require low latency.
 Which AWS service should the company use to meet these requirements?

 A. AWS IoT Greengrass